-- Increase participation in Butte County Fire Safe Council - Increase community awareness of WUI fire via association with Butte County Fire Safe Council - Increase effectiveness and efficiency of Weed Abatement Program via investment in automation and technology - Continue working with CAL FIRE crews to assist with vegetation removal of selected areas within City Limits - The City of Oroville uses goats to reduce vegetation in various areas of the city, this program has proven successful since its launch in 2019. - Work with insurance companies to develop a home inspection program with hopes to increase the amount of homes insurance companies are willing to insure within the city. - Increase staffing on fire apparatus to meet the needs of the city and effectively mitigate wildland emergencies. - Improve response by working with Butte County/Cal Fire to update the mutual threat zones and associated agreements to provide the most effective response possible to areas with the most potential. - Restore and improve the Intern program which will augment staffing for fire season further while providing knowledge and experience to the next generation of firefighters. - Restore and improve the volunteer program to provide support during wildfire emergencies and increase community involvement. - Develop a seasonal firefighter program to consistently augment staffing during fire season. - Increase capabilities by investing in the training and preparation of fire personnel specific to wildland firefighting, command and control. - Increase capabilities by investing in wildland specific apparatus (Type 6)
+- PRC4291 and Butte County Code 38A defensible space compliance inspections performed in risk areas and heavily populated areas-the number of structures spread out throughout the communities make this of vital importance - Cooperatively assist activities of PBAs (Prescribed Burn Associations) - Fire Prevention Education and Community Outreach-school and community events, burn permit issuance, emphasizing Hardening Your Home, Ready Set Go, defensible space requirements and recommendations, and the "One Less Spark" campaign, the "Help Us Find You" visible address sign campaign, ingress/egress routes, and access to water supplies - Maintain Fire Danger warning sign to public - Increase participation in Butte County Fire Safe Council - Increase community awareness of WUI fire via association with Butte County Fire Safe Council - Increase effectiveness and efficiency of Weed Abatement Program via investment in automation and technology - Continue working with CAL FIRE crews to assist with vegetation removal of selected areas within City Limits - Work with insurance companies to develop a home inspection program with hopes to increase the number of homes insurance companies are willing to insure within the city. - Increase staffing on fire apparatus to meet the needs of the city and effectively mitigate wildland emergencies. - Improve response by working with Butte County/CAL FIRE to update the mutual threat zones and associated agreements to provide the most effective response possible to areas with the most potential. - Restore and improve the volunteer program to provide support during wildfire emergencies and increase community involvement. - Increase capabilities by investing in the training and preparation of fire personnel specific to wildland firefighting, command, and control. - Increase capabilities by investing in wildland specific apparatus (Type 6)